Rebates for Residential EV Chargers in Massachusetts

 Danvers Electric Division- MA

-Danvers Electric Division- MA has a program called "Danvers EV Chargers" that offers rebates for EV Chargers installed in residences.
+Danvers Electric Division- MA has a rebate program that covers residential EV chargers.
+The program is called "Danvers EV Chargers."

 The Danvers EV Chargers program offers a rebate of $300 per charger.
 The incentive may cover up to 100% of the material cost.
 The rebate program covers Level 2 EV chargers.
 Charging station must be networked.